hosseinvejdani/flutter_bottom_navbar_with_getx/README.md

 ### flutter_bottom_navbar_with_getx

-A simple example for making bottom navigation bar beside to using getx controller,bindings and  also getx router.
+A simple example for making Material3 bottom navigation bar using getx controller,bindings and router.